jeremyButtler/bioTools/tbConSrc/README.md

   will not.
 For deep read depths this will have little effect, but for shallow read depths it will.
 This is why the minimum print read depth is 10x instead of 20x.

+# Updates

+- 2025-01-07:
+  - added reference id to output sam file
+- 2025-01-06:
+  - fixed some issues with multi-reference input